3 of the FTSE 100's Biggest Dividends

-In 2012, Vodafone paid out more cash in dividends to shareholders than any other FTSE 100 company.
-This was thanks to the company passing on a dividend that it received itself from Verizon Wireless, its U.S. joint venture.
+In 2012, Vodafone paid out more cash in dividends to shareholders than any other FTSE 100 company, as it passed on to shareholders a dividend it received from Verizon Wireless, its U.S. joint venture.

-As a utility firm, SSE's revenue and profit are more reliable than most companies'.
+As a utility firm, SSE has more reliable revenue and profit than most companies.
 SSE has been increasing its dividend to shareholders every year since 1998.
 In the last five years, the dividend has increased at an average rate of 7.8% per annum.

 SSE's 80.1 pence distribution for 2012 equates to a yield of 5.5% at today's prices.
 The dividend is expected to increase for the next two years.
 The 2013 total is expected to hit 84.1 pence, rising again to 87.9 pence the year after.
 Earnings growth is expected to be slower than the dividend progression, making the payout less safe.
 Dividend cover still looks reasonable for a utility at an estimated 1.3 times for 2014.